HoangLong93/dashboard-app/README.md

     - run `yarn start`

-    - navigate to client folder
+    - open new terminal and navigate to client folder

+    - run `yarn install` inside client folder

-    - run `yarn start`
+    - run `yarn start` inside client folder

     The Application is running in dev mode at http://localhost:3000.